 Keep in mind that these sandwiches have a shorter storage time of 3 to 4 weeks.
 For food safety reasons, any sandwich with meat or fish should be thawed in the fridge a day ahead, and kept cool in the lunchbox with an ice pack.
 And of course, there a few common sandwich fillings that don’t do well when frozen:

-When it’s time to pack the lunch bag, our reusable sandwich boxes are a fun choice for young fans!
-The colorful artwork features kids’ favorite characters, from action heroes to Disney icons.
-While you’re there, check out sculpted food containers with insulation to keep food hot or cold—perfect for that serving of veggies you had to leave out of the sandwich.
+When it’s time to pack the lunch bag, our reusable bento boxes are a fun choice for young fans!
+The colorful artwork features kids’ favorite characters, and fit sandwiches cut into bite-sized pieces along with a variety of other foods.
+And check out food jars with vacuum insulation to keep their contents hot or cold—perfect for that serving of veggies you had to leave out of the sandwich.